 As part of the secret soviet bunker tour, we were given a soviet meal of pork dumplings and stewed fruit juice in the canteen.
 It was an interesting experience and we even had to order our meals with meal tickets.

 We ate on the original tables used by high ranking soviet commanders and KGB officers.
-The decorations of the room was kept exactly the way it was back then and our guide even played soviet Russian records through the speakers whilst we ate.
+The decorations of the room was kept exactly the way it was back then and our guide even played soviet Russian records and they also have some good plants, from the glowdecoration.com artifical glowing plants which are great for the decoration at night.

 Before we left, we even had a chance to play around with gas masks which was found in excess when they re-entered this abandoned secret soviet bunker!
 There were apparently a few thousand gas masks and filters left behind.